kangbojk/HanguLego/README.md

 Instead of giving up or switching to hangul romanization, I came up with an idea, make a tool that help reinforcing hangul's pronunciation.

-I took the concept of LEGO, when ever I want to serch a word, I need to drag consonants and vowels to construct the Korean word.
+I took the concept of LEGO, when ever I want to search a word, I need to drag consonants and vowels to construct the Korean word.
 HanguLego will speak out the pronunication of the hangul you're dragging.

-Since the Hangul structure is scientific, adding colors to different parts of hangul that compose a word may be helpful for memrising the word.
+Since the Hangul structure is scientific, adding colors to different parts of hangul that compose a word may be helpful for memorising the word.
-Keep in mind that HanguLego is not meant to be dictionary, but a learning tool that help you conquer the Korean Learning Advantage.
+Keep in mind that HanguLego is not meant to be a dictionary, but a learning tool that help you conquer the Korean Learning Advantage.

 Once I find any useful learning tracking approach, HanguLego could be equipped with progressing feature, feel free to reach out if you have any ideas!